arrowhead-f/client-cpp/README.md

 >	sudo ln –s libcrypto.so.1.0.0 /lib/arm-linux-gnueabihf/libcrypt-2.24.so

-The example code contains a Makefile to build the sources for the current architecture:
+The example projects contain a Makefile to build the sources for the current architecture.

+To support UDP/SenML -> MQTT translation, download, build and install the Eclipse Mosquitto project, using the following commands.
+Before make, copy (if necessary, overwrite) the source files from SensorAdapter/changes/MQTT directory to the downloaded mosquitto/src directory.
+>	tar -xvzf mosquitto-1.4.15.tar.gz
 >	make
+>	sudo make install

+To build the Eclipse Mosquitto project, the following linux packages must be installed (sudo apt-get install):
+>	libc-ares-dev
+>	uuid-dev
+>	xsltproc

+There is a Provider and Consumer example Linux project (tested on Raspbian) written on C++.
+The Provider example registers a basic REST/JSON-SenML provider into the ArrowheadServiceRegistry module, and defines a HTTP or HTTPS interface for the Consumer.
+The Consumer example project orchestrates from the Arrowhead Orchestrator the Provider’s URI (on HTTP or HTTPS), and sends HTTP or HTTPS requests to receive the latest measured value